-In this article, you’ll learn what brand loyalty is, how to measure it, and tips on how to effectively incorporate it into your company’s strategy.
+In this article, you’ll learn what brand loyalty is, how to measure it, and tips on how to incorporate it into your company’s strategy effectively.

 What is Brand Loyalty?

-Brand loyalty is when a customer decides to keep purchasing a product from the same company despite competitors’ offerings.
+Brand loyalty is when a customer purchases a product from the same company despite competitors’ offerings.

 These customers will stick to their preferred brands even if more economical or feature-rich alternatives are available.